The Johann Distler KG metalware factory was founded in Nüremberg, Germany around 1900.

 World War II.
 After the war, the factory was rebuilt (1948-53) and Distler returned to production of toys.
 Their factory

-Distler introduced an unusual 3-phase power system for part of their 'O' gauge line from 1952 to 1961.
+In 1952 Distler introduced an unusual 3-phase power system for part of their 'O' gauge line.
+It consisted of locomotives

 special transformer/controller built by Siemens-Schuckert, and sold separately.
 The three phases were split 90/90/180